-A: All of the chairs we included here are simple to clean.
-Some have fabric coverings that come off easily and can be machine washed.
-Others are best to spray down with a hose and dry in the sun.
-Each chair will come with its own unique cleaning methods to ensure the best longevity of the product, so make sure to follow those instructions before listening to us!
+All of the selections on our list are easy to clean.
+Some have easily removable fabric that can be machine washed–however, most will need to be hosed down and left to dry in the sun.
+Each one comes with its own unique cleaning methods to ensure the best longevity of the product, so make sure to follow those instructions before listening to us!

 Q: How do I clean mildew/mold off my camp chair?

-A: This is an excellent question.
-The first step before cleaning your chair is to ensure that it is completely dry.
-The best way to do this is leaving it out in direct sunlight for several hours.
+This is an excellent question.
+Before beginning the cleaning process, make sure it is completely dry–the best way to do so is to set out in direct sunlight for several hours.

-One more option is this simple at-home remedy that works for most camp chairs: Spray undiluted white vinegar on the problem area(s).
-Next, thoroughly wipe the chair with a cleaning sponge.
-Now take a gallon of hot water and mix into it one tablespoon of lemon juice, one tablespoon of baking soda, and a couple drops of a gentle dish cleanser soap.
-Wash the chair with this cleaning solution, then leave it to dry in the open air and sunlight.
-This is the most critical step of the cleaning process.
-Do NOT fold up or pack the chair away while it is damp or wet.
-Make sure it is completely dry before putting it up because any amount of moisture will invite mold right back onto the chair.
+Another option involves a simple remedy that works on most materials.
+Simply spray undiluted white vinegar on the necessary areas and thoroughly wipe it down with a cleaning sponge.
+After this mix a gallon of hot water and mix it with a tablespoon of lemon juice, a tablespoon of baking soda, and a few drops of dish soap.
+Wash the unit with this solution and leave it out to dry in direct sunlight.
+Regardless of which cleaning option you go with, it’s important you do NOT fold it up or pack it away the while it is damp or wet.
+Make sure it is completely dry before putting it up because any amount of moisture will invite mold back to the material.

 Q: What is the best heavy duty camping chair?

-A: For folks who are looking for a seriously sturdy camping chair, the ALPS King Kong is your best bet with a stunning weight capacity of 800 pounds.
+For folks who are looking for a seriously sturdy camping equipment, the ALPS King Kong is your best bet with a stunning weight capacity of 800 pounds.
 It doesn’t get much more heavy duty than this!

 Q: What is the lightest camping chair?

-Q: Will my camp chair come with a warranty?
+Q: Will my chair come with a warranty?

-A: This is an important question, and the answer differs per manufacturer.
-You will have to check with your specific product to see what type of warranty, if any, is offered for your chair.
+This is an important question, and the answer differs per manufacturer.
+You will have to check with your specific product to see what type of warranty is offered.